pyblish/pyblish-magenta/examples/foobar/readme.md

 - {project}/asset/shots/s01e01/animation/sq010_sh010_aroundCorner/caches
 - {project}/asset/shots/s01e01/animation/sq010_sh010_aroundCorner/cameras
-- {project}/asset/shots/s01e01/animation/sq010_sh010_aroundCorner/scenes
+- {project}/asset/shots/s01e01/animation/sq010_sh010_aroundCorner/scenes (not in there now for simplicity)
 - {project}/asset/shots/s01e01/animation/sq010_sh010_aroundCorner/cameras
-- {project}/asset/shots/s01e01/animation/sq010_sh010_aroundCorner/scenes
+- {project}/asset/shots/s01e01/animation/sq010_sh010_aroundCorner/scenes (not in there now for simplicity)
-- {project}/asset/renders/s01e01/edit
+- {project}/asset/renders/s01e01/edit (not in there now for simplicity)
-- {project}/asset/renders/s01e01/maya/sq010_sh010_aroundCorner
+- {project}/asset/renders/s01e01/maya/sq010_sh010_aroundCorner (not in there now for simplicity)
-- {project}/asset/renders/s01e01/comp/sq010_sh010_aroundCorner
+- {project}/asset/renders/s01e01/comp/sq010_sh010_aroundCorner (not in there now for simplicity)
-- {project}/asset/renders/s01e01/playblast/sq010_sh010_aroundCorner
+- {project}/asset/renders/s01e01/playblast/sq010_sh010_aroundCorner (not in there now for simplicity)

 Pros

-    Development and published assets are completely separate (project/dev vs project/asset) One of the original concepts whas that you should be able to back up a full 'final' version of a project by only transferring the assets folder.
+- Development and published assets are completely separate (project/dev vs project/asset)
+  - One of the original concepts whas that you should be able to back up a full 'final' version of a project by only transferring the assets folder.
 (Though this ended up being invalid as we've had separate resources repositories) Next iteration should improve on this.
-    The development side being workspace oriented allows bigger studios to keep departments completely separate (rigging won't touch modeling).
+- The development side being workspace oriented allows bigger studios to keep departments completely separate (rigging won't touch modeling).
-    For the artist it's easy to understand where they should be working for a specific task (eg. Animation or Modeling)
+- For the artist it's easy to understand where they should be working for a specific task (eg. Animation or Modeling)

 Cons

-    Hard for newcomers to see how the workspace data gets reformed into the asset oriented space and know where it ends up.
+- Hard for newcomers to see how the workspace data gets reformed into the asset oriented space and know where it ends up.
-    Sometimes the asset oriented structure is nested in a (to newcomers) confusing manner, eg. {project}/asset/shots/{parentHierarchy}/animation/{assetName}
+- Sometimes the asset oriented structure is nested in a (to newcomers) confusing manner, eg. {project}/asset/shots/{parentHierarchy}/animation/{assetName}